 Major service incident emails can easily be identified by the red banner.

 Microsoft will send you an email when normal system services have been restored.
 You can easily identify these emails by the light-green banner.

 In addition, five business days after the incident resolution, the Customer Engagement apps team publishes a post-incident report (PIR) to the Office 365 service health page.
 This report summarizes the following details about the incident:

 Resolution date and time

-These emails are specific to managing the Dynamics 365 Service, including changes with the service or feature offerings.
+Communications emails are specific to managing the Dynamics 365 for Customer Engagement apps Service, including changes with the service, releases or feature offerings.
 They can be informational in nature, drive specific actions, or both.
-The target audience for these communications are Dynamics 365 System Administrators or individuals designated to running the service.
+The target audience for these communications are Dynamics 365 for Customer Engagement apps System Administrators or individuals designated to running the service.
 You can easily identify these by the light-blue banner.

 Post-purchase customer lifecycle communications

-Once a customer has purchased Dynamics 365 (online), we send a series of helpful email communications to Dynamics 365 administrators during the first year.
-These communications direct customers to a number of resources that will assist both administrators and users to successfully adopt and expand their use of Dynamics 365 (online).
+Once a customer has purchased Customer Engagement apps, we send a series of helpful email communications to Customer Engagement apps administrators during the first year.
+These communications direct customers to a number of resources that will assist both administrators and users to successfully adopt and expand their use of Dynamics 365 for Customer Engagement apps.

 You can easily identify these communications by the dark-blue banner.